Space Opera (role-playing game)

-Space Opera is a science-fiction role-playing game created by Edward E. Simbalist, A. Mark Ratner, and Phil McGregor in 1980 for Fantasy Games Unlimited.
-While the system applies to the whole genre of science fiction, Space Opera has a default setting focused on creating space opera themed adventures.
+Space Opera is a science-fiction role-playing game created by Edward E. Simbalist, A. Mark Ratner, and Phil McGregor in 1980 for Fantasy Games Unlimited (FGU).
+While the game's system can be used to create any science fiction genre, Space Opera has a default setting focused on creating space opera themed adventures.

 Development

 According to the Scott Bizar, the founder of FGU, "I wanted a SF rpg and I gave the job to Ed Simbalist.
 During the process I’ve never met Ed, nor Phil McGregor and Mark Ratner, who lived in the Canadian west, Australia and the east of the USA, respectively.
 The project was completed over more than two years entirely by correspondence."
-Ed was responsible for all the editing and coordination.
-Phil McGregor sent some technology and space ship related stuff which Ed liked so much that he incorporated it in the finished product.
+Simbalist was responsible for all the editing and coordination.
+Phil McGregor sent some technology and space ship related stuff which Simbalist liked so much that he incorporated it in the finished product.
 While the background universe was based on Mark Ratner's Space Marines, Ratner had little input into Space Opera itself.

-Part of the volume one introduction by Fantasy Games Unlimited owner Scott Bizar describes this undertaking:
+Part of the Volume One introduction by Bizar describes this undertaking:

 Character creation

-Character creation in Space Opera takes about an hour for an experienced and indepth character.
+Character creation in Space Opera takes about an hour to generate an experienced and in-depth character.
 The number of random rolls is limited, but the player has discretion in how points are applied and many choices among skills.

 Players choose from the following classes: Armsman, Astronaut, Tech (with subclasses such as Armstech or Crimetech), and Scientist (Pure Researcher, Medical Researcher, Physician, & Engineering subclasses).
 The classes enable bonuses to be applied to personal characteristics and can ease the cost to acquire skills.

 Space Opera characters' personal characteristics average out higher than the average person.
 Players roll a d100 for each of the 14 characteristics.
 These are Physique, Strength, Constitution, Agility, Dexterity, Empathy, Intelligence, Psionics, Intuition, Bravery, Leadership, General Technical Aptitude (GTA), Mechanical Aptitude, and Electronics Aptitude.
 Bonus points based on class can be applied to these rolls.
 Players compare the final number with a scaled table resulting in a number between 1 and 19 for each characteristic.
 Players make Characteristic Rolls (CRs) on a d20 during play.

 Planet of Birth is made up of three rolls for Gravity, Atmosphere, and Climate.
 These can affect on Personal Characteristics choice of race.

 Player characters can belong to any of the following races: Human, Humanoid, Transhuman, Pithecine, Canine, Feline, Ursoid, Avian, and Warm-blooded Saurian.
 Some of the races have characteristic prerequisites.

 Other capabilities, such as Carrying Capacity, Damage Factor, and Stamina (based on Personal Characteristics) help to further define the character.

 In the Career path the character goes through the recruitment process, participates for a random number of tours-of-duty, has opportunities for promotion, and finally musters out, in some cases with severance pay, pension benefits, savings, and personal gear.

 Finally, the player calculates the number of skill points available, chooses skills, and allocates points to those skills.